Editorial: Lottery Winners Shouldn’t Be Anonymous

 A new bill pending in the Senate, S-2267, directs the State Lottery Commission to amend its regulations so that the identities of lottery winners are not accessible under the Open Public Records Act (OPRA).
 The bill offers the winners of the lottery lifetime anonymity.

 S-2267 raises major concerns.
-While Governor Christie's track record on transparency was notoriously pretty bad, on this issue he was right.
+While his track record on transparency is notoriously pretty bad, on this issue Governor Christie was right.

-Without disclosure of the name of the winner(s), what protections are in place to combat corruption?
+Without disclosure of the name of the winner(s), what combats

 What will prevent the person who purchased tickets for the office pool from collecting the cash anonymously and quietly resigning without telling co-workers that the office pool tickets won?
 (Similar things have happened!)